Rating from the Hachette Wine Guide: 2**(Remarkable Wine)+ Editor's Choice

 See all reviews from this customer

-Already well established, it may require a little maturity.
-Well balanced.
+Already well-developed, it may benefit from a little more aging.
+Well-balanced.
 Perfect with a leg, shoulder, or rack of lamb in a herb and pistachio crust.

 See all reviews from this customer